Homotopy in Exact Categories: Model Structures on Chain Complexes

 \begin{proof} First we show that admissible monics and admissible epics which are weak equivalences are quasi-ismorphisms.
-We will show it for monics, the case of epics being dual.
-Let $f:A\rightarrow B$ be an an admissible monic which is a weak equivalence.
-It is sufficient to show that $I(f)$ is quasi-isomorphism, where $I:\mathpzc{E}\rightarrow\mathpzc{A}(\mathpzc{E})$ is a suitable abelianization.
+By duality it suffices to show it for epics and $*\in\{\ge0,b,+,-,\emptyset,\le0\}$.
+Let $f:B\rightarrow C$ be an an admissible epic which is a weak equivalence.
+It is sufficient to show that $I(f)$ is a quasi-isomorphism, where $I:\mathpzc{E}\rightarrow\mathpzc{A}(\mathpzc{E})$ is a suitable abelianisation.
 Now we have an exact sequence